 AON clock domains that do not support trunk level clock gating are exempt from the above requirement.
 The assumption is that the AON clock domain is only used to detect the wake condition from the Deep Idle State.
 It will not require the PGCB clock when all functional clocks have been gated at the trunk level.

-summarizes the PGCB clock gating and wake conditions for each PG domain.
+Table 1 summarizes the PGCB clock gating and wake conditions for each PG domain.
 The PGCB clock gating will only happen when all the PGDs allows the clock to be gated.
 The PGCB clock will be ungated if any PGD requires the clock to be running.

 Table 1: PGCB Clock Gate Evaluation (Per PGD domain)